 It has been many years since I have gotten to climb a rock requiring more than one rope length to ascend.
 I sincerely missed the freedom and self-reliance that comes when you are perched partway up a rock face with nothing but air below you and an unfamiliar horizon stretching up above you.
 Ogawayama was medicine for my soul and the sheer beauty of the area is still affecting me days after leaving that celestial and ethereal place.

 To add to the cool factor of the area, the local grocery story has their own Patagonia store!

-- The grocery store does not have an ATM and they don’t accept credit cards.
-Unfortunately there aren’t any ATMs close by either so stock up on cash before you arrive.
+- The grocery store does not have an ATM and they do not accept credit cards.
+Unfortunately there are not any ATMs close by either so stock up on cash before you arrive.

 - It cost ¥700 per person per night to camp.
 There are showers (that cost extra), and the bathrooms are cleaned several times a day.

-- Don’t drink the water in camp!
-I got a horrible stomach bug that left me very ill for days (and no it wasn’t a hangover).
+- It is advised not to drink the water in camp.
+I got a horrible stomach bug that left me very ill for days (and no it was not a hangover).
 Bring bottled water or purify the water in camp.